-Q3 Cybersecurity data, trends, and recommendations from the Expel Security Operations Center (SOC)
+Q2 2023 cybersecurity trends, data, and recommendations from the Expel security operations center (SOC)

-By sharing how attackers got in, and how we stopped them, we’ll translate the security events we detect into security strategies for your org.
+By sharing how attackers got in, and how we stopped them, we’ll translate the security events we detect and remediate into a strategy for your organization.